pnavaro/HOODESolver.jl/paper/paper.md

 # Aknowledgements

-Much of `HOODESolver.jl` was implemented by Y. Mocquard while he was supported by Inria through the AdT (Aide au developpement technologique) J-Plaff of the center Rennes-Bretagne Atlantique.
+Much of `HOODESolver.jl` was implemented by Y. Mocquard while he was supported by Inria through the AdT (Aide au développement technologique) J-Plaff of the center Rennes-Bretagne Atlantique.

 # References